 Barry Holmes - pupil

 Barry’s brother Derek Frank Holmes attended Drayton Park Primary School before him, from 1943-1949.
 He is shown in the group school photo (middle of front row).
 His school friends included Alfie Watson, and he knew a David Jacobi.
-Derek also passed the 11-plus exam and went on to Holloway County School.
+Derek also passed the 11-plus exam (Mrs Powely was his final teacher in junior school) and went on to Holloway County School.

 The names of the teachers in the pictures above are as follows: